bobaekang/r-module/README.md

 This repository explains how to use modules in R and provides examples and a helper function.

 This is the latest iteration of the same core idea.
-Find my previous attempt at it in [this repository](https://github.com/bobaekang/r-module-trick).
+Read my blog post ["My journey to finding R modules"](https://bobaekang.com/blog/my-journey-to-finding-r-modules/) to learn how this idea has developed into the current implementation.
+Also, find my previous attempt at it in [this repository](https://github.com/bobaekang/r-module-trick).

 ## Table of contents